s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 - The tests are located in the `tests/` directory and cover various modules including configuration generation, file processing, BIDS conversion, DataLad integration, and Dataverse interaction.
 (Work in progress)

 - The test directory contains :
-    - `test_utils` : Directory containing utility functions needed accross multiple test files.
+    - `test_utils` : Directory containing utility functions needed across multiple test files.
     - `testcases` : Directory containing all the tests in a in a directory structure - `test_<test_name>`.
     - Each `test_<test_name>` directory contains a `data` folder with sample data for that test and a `test_<test_name>.py` file with the actual test cases.
     - `run_all_tests.py` : A script to run all the tests in the `testcases` directory sequentially.

-Tests will be added continously as new features are added and existing features are updated.
+Tests will be added continuously as new features are added and existing features are updated.

 ### Running Tests